gillian-guide/gillian-guide.github.io/includes/abbreviations.md

-*[1.0.8.0]: The main retail (downgraded) version used by this guide *[1.0.4.0]: An alternative retail (downgraded) version used for graphical mods *[Retail version]: An older (usually downgraded) version *[1.2.0.59]: Complete Edition, a.k.a.
+*[1.0.8.0]: The main retail (downgraded) version used by this guide *[1.0.7.0]: An alternative retail (downgraded) version, has no advantages over 1.0.8.0 *[1.0.4.0]: An alternative retail (downgraded) version used for graphical mods *[Retail version]: An older (usually downgraded) version *[1.2.0.59]: Complete Edition, a.k.a.
 Steam and RGL version